What is a Real Estate Development Model?

 - Total Development Cost = Land Cost + Development Cost + Sum of Interest and Commissions

-Now we can fill in the rest of financing assumptions.
+Now we can fill in the rest of the financing assumptions.

 - The Max Loan Amount obtained for this project = Total Development Cost x Loan to Cost Percentage